Mesothelioma and the Simian Virus 40

-Mesothelioma and the simian virus 40 has an interesting connection researchers are currently exploring.
+Simian virus 40, or SV40, might contribute to the development of mesothelioma and some other cancers.
 Asbestos exposure is the leading cause of mesothelioma, but some people develop this rare cancer without it.
-People may be contaminated with the simian virus 40 through vaccines, resulting in an increased risk for developing mesothelioma in the setting of other risk factors, such as asbestos exposure.
+People may be contaminated with the simian virus 40 through vaccines, resulting in an increased risk of developing mesothelioma in the setting of other risk factors, such as asbestos exposure.

 What Is Simian Virus 40?

-Simian virus 40, or SV40, is an infectious pathogen found in both humans and monkeys.
+SV40 is also known as simian virus 40 and simian vacuolating virus 40.
+SV40 is an infectious pathogen found in both humans and monkeys.
 Researchers discovered it as a contaminant in polio vaccines in the 1960s.

 Ultimately, they determined that 90% of children and 60% of adults who received the polio vaccine between 1955 and 1963 were given vaccines that contained SV40.[1]

-A few early studies concluded SV40 did not cause cancer in humans.
-There was little research on the effects of SV40 between the 1960s and 1990s.
+A few early studies concluded that SV40 did not cause cancer in humans.
+Little research on the effects of SV40 existed between the 1960s and 1990s.
 However, several researchers began studying the virus and cancer in the 1990s.

 These studies suggest SV40 could contribute to tumor development in humans, including those tumors that cause mesothelioma.
-The idea remains controversial, but there could be a connection.
+The idea remains controversial, but evidence of a connection continues to grow.

 Early Mesothelioma and SV40 Studies